tfpauly/privacy-proxy/draft-private-access-tokens.md

 desirable for a redemption flow that is limited to specific issuers and mediators, but should be avoided where hiding origins from the mediator is desirable.

-A mediator and origin can collude to reveal the client identity through timestamp correlation.
-The timing of a request to an origin and subsiquent token issuance to a mediator can reveal the client identity (as known to the mediator) to the origin, especially if repeated over multiple accesses.
+A Mediator and Origin can collude to reveal a client's identity through timestamp correlation.
+The timing of a request to an Origin and subsequent token issuance to a Mediator can reveal the Client identity (as known to the Mediator) to the Origin, especially if repeated over multiple accesses.

 # Deployment Considerations {#deploy}